awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

            --policy-arn arn:aws:iam::111122223333:policy/AWSLoadBalancerControllerAdditionalIAMPolicy
          ```

-1. Install the AWS Load Balancer Controller using one of the following methods:
+1. Install the AWS Load Balancer Controller using Helm V3 or later or by applying a Kubernetes manifest\.

 ------
 #### [ Helm V3 or later ]